 - Disappeared Dad: Stephanie's father, Floyd Mills.
-He had appeared on and off since 1978 (the final year of the old All in the Family show) to beg the Bunkers for money and/or to try to take his daughter back.
-His final appearance came in the 1981 episode "Growing Up is Hard to Do," where a now 13-year-old Stephanie is celebrating her bat mitzvah.
+He had appeared on and off since the final season of AITF to beg the Bunkers for money and/or to try to take his daughter back.
+His final appearance came in the 1981 episode "Growing Up is Hard to Do", where a now 13-year-old Stephanie is celebrating her bat mitzvah.
 Floyd shows up drunk and to beg for more money... which Stephanie finally obliges.
 Her act of selflessness (which impresses Archie) marks the last time Floyd is seen or heard from... his fate left unresolved (perhaps a nod to real life).

-- Heroic BSOD: Edith's death numbs Archie so much that he spends most of the second-season premiere dumbly refusing to believe she died.
+- Heroic BSoD: Edith's death numbs Archie so much that he spends most of the second-season premiere stubbornly refusing to acknowledge the reality of her death (signing off on her insurance, cleaning out her belongings, etc) or even discussing the matter.
 He breaks down when he's alone at the end of the episode, though, and laments that he didn't know she died until he tried to wake her by shaking her body.

 - Norman Lear had one in real life, as he had grown so attached to the characters on that he felt like he was killing a real person.

 - Jerk with a Heart of Gold: Archie softens up a bit in later seasons, especially when he gains custody of Stephanie.

 - Left Hanging: The show was abruptly cancelled at the end of the fourth season without resolving all the loose plot threads from the series.